 The CIS framework is simpler to understand and implement as compared to the NIST CSF.
 Other frameworks like NIST are federal compliance structures that are more complex in their implementation and scope.
 Frameworks like ISO 27001 are more suited for large enterprises and corporations.

-CIS framework works on educating you on the risk and consequences of the cyber attacks and then provides a step-by-step guide on how to improve web browser protections, data recovery capabilities, and risk management.
+CIS framework works on educating you on the risk and consequences of cyber attacks and then provides a step-by-step guide on how to improve web browser protections, data recovery capabilities, and risk management.

 Will CIS Benchmarks Replace Other Cyber Security Frameworks Like NIST?

 There is no reason to replace other frameworks with the CIS security model.
 Models like NIST can coexist with CIS frameworks.
-Other frameworks like ISO 27001 and NERC are also reliable and widely used cyber security frameworks.
+Other frameworks like ISO 27001 and NERC are also reliable and widely used cybersecurity frameworks.

 Difference Between NIST and CIS

 NIST is a United States Federal non-regulatory department responsible for helping businesses of all sizes protect themselves from cyber-attacks and protect their data.
-CIS is a non-profit organization with similar goals to NIST to protect organizations from cyber-attacks and prepare them to repel any possible cyber-attack.
+CIS is a non-profit organization with similar goals to NIST to protect organizations from cyber-attacks and prepare them to repel any possible cyber-attacks.